spikelynch/deepdream/HOWTO.md

 I already had [Oracle VirtualBox](https://www.virtualbox.org/) installed.
 (It's free and open source, and straightforward to install on Macs, so go download it if you don't already have it.)
+This basically lets you run another operating system inside a container on your Mac (or Windows) box.

 I downloaded an Ubuntu image from [OSBoxes](http://www.osboxes.org/ubuntu/).